ahmadfajar/vue-mdbootstrap-docs/src/docs/usage.md

 If you aren't building Single Page Application and not using module bundlers, and your goals is building common web page to display on the web browser, grab the supplied **css** and **js** from the **dist** folder.
-Or you can get the latest version of the resource from <a href="https://unpkg.com/vue-mdbootstrap" target="_blank">unpkg.com/vue-mdbootstrap</a> and use the js and css files on your html `<head>` section on the page to get started.
+Or you can get the latest version of the resource from [unpkg.com/vue-mdbootstrap](https://unpkg.com/vue-mdbootstrap) and use the js and css files on your html `<head>` section on the page to get started.

 Code below is an example how to load and initialize the components.